Tzowbiie/CarND-Path-Planning-Project/README.md

 #### Rules to choose Fast Lane
 6. If left lane is empty and left lane is declared as fast lane, change lane to the left.
 7. If right lane is empty and right lane is declared as fast lane, change lane to the right.
-8. Reducing speed if 'Fast_Lane' is blocked by slow cars on the middle lane.
+8. Reducing speed if `Fast_Lane` is blocked by slow cars on the middle lane.
 The chance to overtake the slow cars is increased by this maneuver.
 9. Accelerate in all other cases.

 **At this point, the rest follows the [Udacity Self-driving car Q&A session.](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/27800789-bc8e-4adc-afe0-ec781e82ceae/lessons/23add5c6-7004-47ad-b169-49a5d7b1c1cb/concepts/3bdfeb8c-8dd6-49a7-9d08-beff6703792d) very closely.
 I will summarize it below: